Kuala Lumpur International Film Festival

 Kuala Lumpur International Film Festival is a film festival held in Kuala Lumpur.
+With the aim to promote the best in Asian cinema as well as unearth new Asian filimmaking talent, the 1st Kuala Lumpur International Film Festival was organized on the International Film Festival Circuit on 22 April 2001.

 KLIFF 2010

-Kuala Lumpur International Film Festival (KLIFF) will be held at Dataran Merdeka, Kuala Lumpur & Malaysia Tourism Center (MATIC) from 24th until 28 November 2010.
+Kuala Lumpur International Film Festival (KLIFF) was held at Dataran Merdeka, Kuala Lumpur & Malaysia Tourism Center (MATIC) from 24th until 28 November 2010.

 The Theme

 The theme for KLIFF is "Celebrating Cultural Diversity".
 We believe that to achieve global peace and stability, we must start by learning to appreciate cultural differences and sharing information with one another.
 Film is one of the most popular and effective mediums to stimulate such positive messages.
 We hope we will be able to make a significant contribution towards promoting unity and tolerance amongst the people of the world.